 Under the supervision of a psychology faculty member, students will be given the opportunity to apply the knowledge and skills acquired in the classroom setting to clients within an applied setting.

-PSY 495 Directed Study (1-5 crs.)
+PSY 495 Directed Study

+(Prerequisite: Permission of Department)

 Under the direct supervision of a faculty member, students are given an opportunity to engage in intense study of a particular area in psychology not included in the course offerings.